syum/aws-hackathon-guide/README.md

-Below are a list of resources to start building with AWS.
+Below are a list of resources to get started with AWS.

 ## AWS Guides
   * [Creating an AWS Account](https://aws.amazon.com/premiumsupport/knowledge-center/create-and-activate-aws-account/)